tthanh183/java-backend/2-java-advanced/_03_JDBC/07_ResultSetMetadata.md

 Metadata refers to information about the data.
 For example, metadata of a file might include the file creation date, size, etc. Metadata of a table in a database includes information about the table, such as the table name, column names, column data types, and more.

 How to get ResultSet metadata:
+The getMetaData() method of the ResultSet interface returns a ResultSetMetaData object.
+Syntax:
 ```
-ResultSetMetaData rsmd = resultSet.getMetaData();
+ResultSetMetaData getMetaData() throws SQLException;
 ```

 Methods of the ResultSetMetaData interface: